A Warning About Crowdfunding

 The answer was that there were a large number of variables to take into account including whether or not the round was oversubscribed.
 Only upon closing would the amount of equity be revealed.
 We were told we could always connect with the founder(s) to discuss this further.
 It’s hard to see anyone blindly making investments in any venture without knowing exactly what they get in return.
 Having to inquire about this amount with each individual company seems like a daunting task.
 Just how much leverage do I have in negotiating more equity for my “measly” $10,000 investment (the minimum required amount)?

-All equity crowd funding platforms should be evaluated extensively prior to making investment commitments.
+All equity crowdfunding platforms should be evaluated extensively prior to making investment commitments.
 Before investing any money in a particular startup, make sure you understand exactly what it is you are purchasing.
-Some of our writers use services such as Lending Club for consumer loan crowdfunding and have found the products to be transparent, the returns to be “what is says on the tin” and the overall platform to be solid.
-Now we’re on the lookout for a platform that allows us to purchase known amounts of equity in disruptive startups alongside known venture capital firms with more lenient initial investment minimums.
-Do any of our readers know of any firms like this besides Sharespost or Onevest?
+Some of our MBAs use services such as Lending Club for consumer loan crowdfunding and have found this alternative asset class to be transparent, the returns to be “what it says on the tin” and the overall platform to be solid.
+Now, we’re on the lookout for a platform that allows us to purchase known amounts of equity in disruptive startups alongside known venture capital firms with more lenient initial investment minimums.